eaprelsky/infodynamics/book/09_the_mathematics_of_minds.md

 ## The Deep Structure of Understanding

-The mathematical formalism of information physics reveals that human understanding possesses deep structural properties that transcend surface appearances.
+The mathematical formalism of information dynamics reveals that human understanding possesses deep structural properties that transcend surface appearances.

 **Symmetries in Cognitive Space:**
 Knowledge spaces exhibit various symmetries that remain invariant under different transformations.
 These symmetries include: